ZEISS Microscopy Knowledge Base

 • TAG_SEGMENTS = “”

-3D colored grid of square boxes on black background
+Tilted 3D wireframe containing colored square boxes in purple, cyan, yellow and green on black background

 • TAG_SEGMENTS = “Manual”